Clwyd-Powys Archaeological Trust: Operation and organisation

-Along with the other Welsh Archaeological Trusts CPAT forms part of a ‘tripod’ of institutions which help understand, conserve and interpret archaeology and cultural heritage in Wales.
-The Trust system in Wales is characterised by depth of regional knowledge and expertise, which partly comes from having many different roles in one organisation.
+The four Welsh Archaeological Trusts formed part of a ‘tripod’ of institutions which help understand, conserve and interpret archaeology and cultural heritage in Wales.
+The Trust system in Wales was characterised by depth of regional knowledge and expertise, which partly comes from having many different roles in one organisation.

-The Clwyd-Powys Archaeological Trust is organised into three principal departments.
+The Clwyd-Powys Archaeological Trust was organised into three principal departments.